ibokuri/zig-by-example/README.md

 ## Building

-To build the site you'll need Go installed.
-Run:
+To build the site:

 ```sh
 tools/build
 ```

-To build continuously in a loop:
+To build the site continuously in a loop:

 ```sh
 tools/build-loop
 ```

-To see the site locally:
+To serve the site locally:

 ```sh
 tools/serve
 ```

-and open `http://127.0.0.1:8000/` in your browser.

 ## License